orenber/Goblins-War/README.md

 Fight the goblins frantically, the fate of humanity is on your hand!

 * jump on the goblin to destroy them
-* arrow key left: walk lwft
+* arrow key left: walk left
-* arrow key right :walk rught
+* arrow key right :walk right
 * arrow key up: jump
 * arrow down stand on the place